-The weighted-average interest rates on the variable rate advances were 1.46 percent for LIBOR-based loans and 1.57 percent for Prime-based loans, and the weighted-average remaining maturities were 4.0 years and 2.5 years, respectively, at December 31, 2020.
-The weighted-average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans that are match-funded by the Bank was 2.61 percent, and the weighted average remaining maturity was 11.6 years at December 31, 2020.
-The weighted-average interest rate on all interest-bearing notes payable was 2.29 percent and the weighted-average remaining maturity was 9.3 years at December 31, 2020.
-Variable rate and fixed rate notes payable represent approximately 11.60 percent and 88.40 percent, respectively, of total notes payable at December 31, 2020.
+The weighted-average interest rates on the variable rate advances were 1.42 percent for LIBOR-based loans, 1.41 percent for Secured Overnight Financing Rate (SOFR)-based loans, and 1.55 percent for Prime-based loans, and the weighted-average remaining maturities were 4.2 years, 4.4 vears, and 2.6 years, respectively, at December 31, 2021.
+The weighted-average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans that are match-funded by the Bank was 2.52 percent, and the weighted average remaining maturity was 12.3 years at December 31, 2021.
+The weighted-average interest rate on all interest-bearing notes payable was 2.23 percent and the weighted-average remaining maturity was 9.9 years at December 31, 2021.
+Variable rate and fixed rate notes payable represent approximately 10.83 percent and 89.17 percent, respectively, of total notes payable at December 31, 2021.
 The weighted average maturities described above are related to match-funded loans.
 The Direct Note itself has an annual maturity as prescribed in the GFA.